Nero-Wf/Nero-Wf/README.md

-- 👋 Hi, I’m @Nero-Wf, a PhD Student from the EU
+PhD Student in the field of Chemical and Process Engineering from Austria

-- 👀 I’m interested in the automation/optimization of real-world (chemical) processes
+I’m interested in the automation/optimization of real-world (chemical) processes.
+This includes topics like laboratory equipment communication, GUI development, Bayesian optimization, Gaussian Processes, image and particle analysis, and more!

-- 🌱 I’m currently learning about image processing and optimimization algorithm benchmarking
+I’m currently learning about image processing, optimimization algorithm benchmarking and deep reinforfcement learning

 <!---